 on Sep 27, 2023, Updated Oct 27, 2023

 This post may contain affiliate links.
 Please read our disclosure policy.

-If you’d like to learn how to can crushed tomatoes quickly and easily, this tutorial is for you!
+If you’d like to learn how to can crushed tomatoes quickly and easily, this step by step tutorial is for you!
 Canning doesn’t have to take forever.
 Learn how to can crushed tomatoes in record time.
 No blanching or de-seeding required!

 In past years, I have had tomatoes coming out of my ears and have to find an easy way to can the bounty from my garden.
 I love canning crushed tomatoes primarily for Taco Soup, but these tomatoes are also a great base for all kinds of sauces.
 Taco Soup is one of my go-to recipes for busy fall nights.
 Canning crushed tomatoes can be such a pain in the butt, though.

 When I first started canning tomatoes, it was a long and drawn out process.
 First, I washed all the tomatoes and cut off the blossom end and stem end.
 Then I blanched the tomatoes in boiling water and removed the skin.
-Then I removed the seeds (and half the tomato).
-Then I boiled what was left.
+Then I removed the seeds (and half the tomato) and boiled what was left.
 And finally, I canned the crushed tomatoes in my water-bath canner.
-I thought I was supposed to do all of this because I was directed to in the Blue Book Guide to Conserving.
+I thought I was supposed to do all of this because I was directed to in the Blue Book Guide to Preserving.
 Does the process sound familiar to you?

-Since I’m short on time, I developed a new procedure for canning crushed tomatoes; a process that takes about half the time and is a heck of a lot easier.
-I call it, The Lazy Person’s Guide to Canning Crushed Tomatoes, even though a really lazy person would probably just go to the store and buy them. 😉 Here’s how you can cut your tomato processing time in half too!
+Since I’m short on time, I developed a new procedure for canning crushed tomatoes: a process that takes about half the time and is a heck of a lot easier.
+Here’s how you can cut your tomato processing time in half too!